M4NU5/Personal_Website/content/blog/story_time/adding-comments-to-my-blog/index.md

 ---
 update: 11 / 08 / 2025
 #### V3
 I'm really happy with how Bluesky is working as a comments section on my blog.
 Its doing exactly what you want it to do.
-Incentive's people to engage with my content and enriching it further on the public domain.
+Incentivises people to engage with my content and enriching it further on the public domain.

-There is however one issue!
-GIFs
+There is however one issue! **GIFs**

-If you click through my posts you will see I have an unhealthy enjouyment of GIFs.
+If you click through my posts you will see I have an unhealthy enjoyment of GIFs.
 Maybe its because I'm from the early internet by GIFs are great!
 This extends to my engement on social media in general where a simple GIF fits much better then a sentence.
 An image is 1000 words after all.
 So I have extended the comments section script to also inject embedded media from bluesky as-well to add an additional flair to the comments section.
 Its super straight forward and here is the code snippet below!

 ```js
 ...
 let safeContent = DOMPurify.sanitize(content); // Sanitize the content